Contents at a glance

 WINCO Chinese Cleaver with Stainless Steel Handle

 It is one of the larger Chinese cleavers with its 8.3-inch blade.
 The blade and the whole knife are made of stainless steel.
-To prevent slippage, the handle features couple of notches, providing secure grip and comfort.
+To prevent slippage, the handle features a couple of notches, providing a secure grip and comfort.